jnolasco-portfolio/fedora-postinstall/README.md

 For users dedicating a large amount of space to Fedora (e.g., 1.5TB), here is a recommended layout that is simple, flexible, and leverages the power of the Btrfs filesystem:

 *   **/boot/efi**: `1 GB` (FAT32) - Essential for UEFI booting.
+    > **Note:** This `1 GB` recommendation is the best practice for a new installation on a clean drive.
+If you are installing Fedora alongside an existing Windows installation, it is much safer to use the existing EFI partition created by Windows (even if it's smaller) rather than attempting to resize it.
 *   **/boot**: `2 GB` (ext4) - For kernels and boot files.
 *   **Btrfs Volume**: The rest of the space (e.g., ~1.497 TB) mounted at `/`.